vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/provisioning-cloudfront-with-terraform.md

 }
 ```

-Whoa! that is alot of configs.
+Whoa! that is a lot of configs.
 One of the main pieces there is the `target_origin_id`.
 This will be pointing to our `origin.your-domain.com`.
 For now we will use `cloudfront_default_certificate` which is CloudFront certificate.

 Let's add a test output: